-This form must be completed at least 12 hours prior to al 2001L to 0829L.
-Please fax, (973) 538-5850, or deliver This form must be approved by an Airport Director. the completed for orm to Airport Operations for approval
+This form must be completed at least 12 hours prior to all engine run-up activities occurring between the hours of 2001L to 0829L.
+Please fax, (973) 538-5850, or deliver the completed form to Airport Operations for approval.
+This form must be approved by an Airport Director.

 To be completed by Airport Operations:

 Date: Time: Initial:

-Information to be provided by Owner/Aircraft Operate or: =
+Information to be provided by Owner/Aircraft Operator or:

 RUN-UP INFORMATION

 Aircraft Operator Name:

 Aircraft Owner:

-Requested Date and Time of Run-up: AM / PM
+Requested Date and Time of Run-up:AM / PM

 Type of Aircraft:

 Aircraft Identification #:

 Anticipated Engine Power:

 → Setting Duration Minutes

 → Setting Duration Minutes

 → Setting Duration Minutes

 Reason for Engine Run-up:

 APPROVAL

 Noise Abatement Officer: Date:

 Run-up Area Assigned: A B C D Other